The image of Colmez's Montreal functor: Non-generic case II

-Let $R$ be the universal deformation ring of $\cV(\tau_2^{\vee})$ and let $R^{\psi}$ be the deformation ring parameterizing deformations of $\cV(\tau_2^{\vee})$ with determinant equal to the cyclotomic character.
-Here we consider the usual deformations with commutative coefficients.
-In the appendix \S \ref{someDef} we have recalled a construction of an explicit presentation of $R$ and $R^{\psi}$ due to B\"ockle, \cite{bockle}.
+\begin{defi} Let $R$ be the universal deformation ring of $\cV(\tau_2^{\vee})$ and let $R^{\psi}$ be the deformation ring parameterizing deformations of $\cV(\tau_2^{\vee})$ with determinant equal to the cyclotomic character.
+Here we consider the usual deformations with commutative coefficients. \end{defi} In the appendix \S \ref{someDef} we have recalled a construction of an explicit presentation of $R$ and $R^{\psi}$ due to B\"ockle, \cite{bockle}.

 \begin{prop} The functor $\cV$ induces a surjection $\varphi:\wE\twoheadrightarrow R^{\psi}$. \end{prop} \begin{proof} The intersection of maximal ideals of $R^{\psi}[1/p]$ corresponding to the irreducible representations is zero by Lemma \ref{A7}.
 Moreover, it follows from Corollary \ref{RpsirhoA} that $R^{\psi}$ is $\OO$-torsion free.
-The assertion follows from Proposition \ref{ftof4}.
-Part (i) of Proposition \ref{ftof4} is satisfied since $\cV(\tau_2^{\vee})$ has only scalar endomorphisms, part (ii) holds tautologically since $\Rep_{\gal}^{\BB}(\OO)$ is a full subcategory of $\Rep_{\gal}(\OO)$ and part (iii) follows from \cite[2.3.8]{kisin}.
-We also note that one may interpret $\wE^{ab}$ as the ring representing the categorical deformation problem of $Q$, so that it parameterizes all the deformations of $\cV(\tau_2^{\vee})$ which lie in the category $\Rep_{\gal}^{\BB}(\OO)$, as is done in the appendix in \cite{ext2}. \end{proof}
+Hence, the ring denoted by $R'$ in the statement of the Proposition \ref{ftof4} is equal to $R^{\psi}$.
+We will prove the assertion by modifying the proof of Proposition \ref{ftof4}.